 Review of Barefoot Bay Marina & RV Resort Pittsburg Texas

 The RV Park at Barefoot Bay Marina is located on a small protected cove of Lake Bob Sandlin about 4 miles from Pittsburg.
-The RV Park is across the street from the Bayfoot Bay Marina which has a store, cabins, Sports Bar, marina, nature trail, gas, and more.
-In addition to cabins and a lake house rental, there are 80 full hook-up RV sites.
+The RV Park is across the street from the Barefoot Bay Marina which has a store, cabins, clubhouse, marina, nature trail, gas, and more.
+In addition to cabins, there are 79 full hook-up RV sites.

 Barefoot Bay Marina changed hands in late 2011 and the new owners have made significant improvements and are committed to making more additions and changes to their Resort.